Alternatives to Docusign®: Pricing, pros & cons, use cases

 Security

-Security must be central to any technology solution.
+Security must be central to any technology solution, and electronic signature security and trust is no different.
 An insecure electronic signature solution could leave your signers vulnerable to phishing, account takeover, or identity fraud.
 This becomes all the more important as the value of the transaction or workflow increases.
 Poor security could also lower completion rates as prospects abandon the workflow or worse, can lead to significant fraud losses.
 Signers who open new bank accounts, for example, could impersonate compromised identities with forged or stolen documents.

 Ask yourself: